Tamunosaki18/Python_challenge1/README.md

  - Average Change
  - Greatest Increase
  - Greatest Decrease and also,

 Results were correctly displayed for pypoll
 - Total Votes
 - Each candidate's total votes and percent of votes
 - Winner
+code was cleaned and commenbted and debugging removed.